 While correlation does not necessarily equal causation, it very often points in the right direction.
 Happiness is, of course, based on more than health alone.
 However, happier people tend to be healthier people and vice versa.

-Furthermore, and speaking once more on life, the United States ranked 37th in 2016 for life expectancy at 77.8 years.
-This is a full 4.4 years less than our neighbors to the north in Canada, who, by the way also rank 9th in the world happiness scale - again, significantly better than we do at 19th.
+Furthermore, and speaking once more on life, the United States' life expectancy in 2025 hovers around 76.4 years.
+This is a full 6.6 years less than our neighbors to the north in Canada, who, by the way also rank 15th in the world happiness scale - again, significantly better than we do at 23rd.
+So on both life and happiness we are lagging behind... and dying - unhappily, but presumably relieved as our debt can no longer be sold or sought after.
+You know, since we're dead.
+So we've got that going for us.

 ... but liberty!
 Oh, liberty how we sing of thee.
 We've got a statue for that.
 Indeed, given to us by another nation providing Universal Healthcare [thanks France, oh and also for that whole helping us defeat the British thing...] and we sure care about it.